 One of the hopes of this anthology is that people might think of it as a potential textbook option in future courses.
 Currently, very few teachers seem willing to assign only digital texts.

 We’ll be accepting pre-orders in late fall.
 The anthology will be available from Aforementioned Productions, SPD, Amazon if you must, and in person at your local bookstore.
 You’ll also be able to buy a copy at different AWP events.

 Megan Giddings is the Anthology Editor.
 She’s worked or is working at different literary magazines such as SmokeLong Quarterly, Boulevard, and The Offing.
 Her flash fiction has been published in places such as Best Small Fictions 2016, Black Warrior Review, Crab Orchard Review, and Split Lip.

 Bix Gabriel is the Community Outreach Facilitator.
 She’s a writer, teacher of creative writing at Butler University, fiction editor at The Offing magazine, co-founder of TakeTwo Services, occasional Tweeter, and seeker of the perfect jalebi.
 Most recently, her writing has appeared in Jellyfish Review, Electric Literature, Guernica, and Smokelong Quarterly. @bixgabriel

 Paul Asta is the Book Designer.
 His work can be found in The Adroit Journal, Poor Claudia, Ninth Letter, and others.

-I want this book for my campus/bookstore/classroom!
+I want this book for my bookstore!
 How can I order bulk copies?